kitft/funsearch/README.md

 ```
 pip install .

-funsearch runsync /workspace/examples/cap_set_spec.py 11
+funsearch runasync /workspace/examples/cap_set_spec.py 11
 ```

 # LOGS AND GRAPHS

 You can monitor the progress of the search using Weights & Biases (wandb).
-First, make sure you have set your wandb API key:
+First, make sure you have set your wandb API key (in the .env file), or otherwise set the WANDB_API_KEY environment variable inside the container.

 ```
 export WANDB_API_KEY=<your_wandb_key_here>
 ```